aaf2tbz/WindowedClaude/README.md

 **Claude Code on Windows shouldn't be hard.** WindowedClaude wraps every install step into a single executable — no PowerShell, no PATH configs, no Git installs.
 Double-click, and you're in.

 Built in Rust.
 Lightweight.
 Themed.
 Fast.
+For Windows and Mac coders.

 ---